Content Creators

 Read more about the scene preview in preview a scene .

-Download this 3D model of an avocado in glb format from the following link .
+Download this 3D model of an avocado in glb format from the following link and unzip it.

 Edit the scene code #

-Notice that this file defines a function called main.
-This function is the entry point to the scene, any code you want the scene to run when it fist loads needs to either be inside this function or be indirectly called by this function.
+Notice that this file defines a function called main().
+This function is the entry point to the scene, any code you put there will run when the scene first loads.
+If you write lines of code outside this function, they will never be executed.

 export function main() {